How to Prepare for an Efficient Inspection

 - Audit of health care records for the year.

-Traceability audit: One animal ID will be selected either onsite or from a sale/slaughter record, be traced back to a birth or purchase record.
+- Traceability audit: One animal ID will be selected either onsite or from a sale/slaughter record, and be traced back to a birth or purchase record.

 - For Ruminants: Feed Ration Audit